-The Dougherty Arts Center's new Visual Artist Residency Program is a volunteer work exchange that will provide visual artists with the space, facilities, time, and professional interaction to help them develop as practicing artists in exchange for creating outreach opportunities within our community.
+The Dougherty Arts Center's Visual Artist Residency Program is a volunteer work exchange that provides visual artists with the space, facilities, time, and professional interaction to help them develop as practicing artists in exchange for creating outreach opportunities within our community.

 Residencies are six months, renewable for a year, and available for emerging and established artists in ceramics and darkroom photography.

 We currently have a call for artists open with an application deadline of August 1, 2019, and a tentative residency start date of October 1, 2019.
 Please read the prospectus and application guidelines in full prior to applying.

 For questions about the Visual Artist Residency, please email Sarah German, Education & Outreach Coordinator.

 Scott Paxton is a photographic artist currently living in Austin, Texas.
 He gave up a hectic international engineering career to slow down and re-visualize the world around him.
 His photographs reflect his consistent attention to detail while observing the importance of the surroundings.

 He creates photographs that are deliberately distorted during the taking of the photograph or during the printing process.
 By intentionally blurring parts of his images he moves away from the idea that everything is precise and perfect.
 The effects create an unspoken tension and may be created by ND filters, darkroom processing or even Photoshop manipulation.
 It is not unusual for Scott to mount or display images in an unorthodox manner by cutting and distorting the print.
 When shooting landscape & architectural subjects his preference is to use an Infra-Red digital camera resulting in Black and White prints with extreme contrast from which he creates digital negatives for darkroom or alternative processes.

 Traci Ward, Emerging Ceramic Artist